-To diagnose cardiac tamponade, a doctor will look for Beck’s triad of medical signs.
+The diagnosis of cardiac tamponade requires a doctor to look for Beck’s triad of medical signs.
 They will do this by checking the individual’s blood pressure, listening to their heart, and examining the appearance of their veins.

-- Chest X-ray.
-An X-ray of the chest shows if the heart is abnormally large or an unusual shape due to fluid buildup.
+- Chest X-ray: An X-ray of the chest shows whether the heart is abnormally large or an unusual shape due to fluid buildup.

-- Electrocardiogram (ECG).
-This test allows the doctor to examine the electrical activity of the heart.
+- EKG: This test allows the doctor to examine the electrical activity of the heart.

-- Computerized tomography (CT) scan.
-A CT scan of the chest can confirm the presence of extra fluid in the pericardium.
+- CT scan: A CT scan of the chest can confirm the presence of extra fluid in the pericardium.

-The doctor may order blood tests to measure the levels of red and white blood cells too.
+The doctor may order blood tests to measure the levels of red and white blood cells or inflammatory markers.
 Blood tests may also detect higher levels of specific enzymes that the body releases in response to damage to the heart muscle.

 Cardiac tamponade is not a common condition, but it can affect anyone.